instavictor/alfred-omnifocus/README.md

 ## Usage

 `todo I must do something! @tomorrow #work #home $60 min //some notes`
-- `!` after the text flags the task
+- `!` after the text flags the task as important
 - `#` sets a tag.
 If a tag does not exist, there will be a warning displayed.
-For now, they must be created manually in the app.
+For now, they **must be created manually** in the app.
 - `::` sets the project.
 - `@` sets a date.
 If there is only one, it sets the `due date`.
 If there are two, the first sets the `defer date`, and the second sets the `due date`.
+Here are some examples:
+    - `@tomorrow 3.30p` -> sets the due date for 3:30 PM tomorrow
+    - `@tomorrow` -> sets the due date for 5 PM tomorrow
+    - `@3.30p` -> sets the due date for 3:30 PM today
+    - `@today` -> sets the due date for 5 PM today
 - `$` sets the task duration.
 - `//` sets the note for the task.